Birds of Chicago Part of the Gorton Center Live Series

 Following their incendiary set at Third Man Records, NPR Music named Birds of Chicago one of the Best of Americanafest 2018.
 The band continues to ride a swell of good mojo that they’ve enjoyed in the Americana world since their inception, with live shows that alternate between moments of hushed attention and wild rock and soul abandon.

-Birds of Chicago have been riding a swell of good mojo in the American world since their inception in late 2012.
 With their new album, Love in Wartime, they are set to both confirm that roots world buzz, and break on through to a wider audience across the world.

 Recorded in Chicago against a backdrop of bewilderment, deep-divide and dread, Love in Wartime is a rock and roll suite with a cinematic sweep.
 Co-produced by Nero and Luther Dickinson (North Mississippi Allstars), it evokes epic efforts of the 60’s and 70’s, with love as the undeniable throughline.
 As Russell puts it, “Any act of love is an act of bravery.
 These songs are snapshots of covenants, big and small, of trust and understanding.
 We want to give people some good news, and we want them to be able to dance when they hear it.”